chiar1games/docker.github.io/getting-started/part3.md

 ## Run your first multi-container app

-Run this command in the same directory where you saved `docker-compose.yml`:
+Run this command in the directory where you saved `docker-compose.yml`:

 ```shell
 docker-compose up